moosemeat817/PathfindersAscent/README.md

 - **Ash Canyon** – The Gold Mine
 - **Blackrock** – The Prison

-But don’t worry—each region still has a **clear path forward**.
+But don’t worry, each region still has a **clear path forward**.
 Paths are either:

 - Obvious, or
 - Marked with subtle environmental hints